 Methodology

-DataRank now uses a citation-only 1-hop approximation.
-FAIR/DataCite/repository metadata remain visible for context and auditing, but do not affect score computation.
+DataRank uses a citation-only 1-hop approximation.
+FAIR/repository and DataCite reuse metadata remain visible for context and auditing, but do not enter the score.

 Core equations